Video: Andong visits Wenchang, Hainan to try the original Wenchang Chicken, then drops in on Singapore to try Singapore's Hainanese Chicken Rice.

 [Oct 29 edit/addendum:

-Since publishing this post, I have continued investigating and researching this topic, and have come to this conclusion: Wenchang Chicken refers to the way the Chicken is raised and bred and fed.
+Since publishing this post, I have continued investigating and researching this topic, and have come to this conclusion: Wenchang Chicken refers to a specific breed of chicken found on Hainan Island, and the way the chicken is raised and bred and fed.
 Not the way the chicken is prepared.
 Wenchang Chicken are mostly/sort of "free range" chicken fed on coconut flesh (?) mainly, and reared to 90 days.

 Wenchang chicken can be prepared in many ways.
 For example, simple boiling like ChatGPT suggests (above) or salt-baked, or as in the video above, stewed in coconut milk (?), or stir-fried.